-The Ambassador walked up to Dad’s desk and leaned on it—causing half the files to flicker and disappear from the display.
+The Ambassador approached Dad’s desk and leaned on it—causing half the files to flicker and disappear from the display.
 Three photographers and a small hovering camera drone moved in closer.

-“If getting this passed through deception was my goal, don’t you think I’d have come up with a much better lie?”
-The Ambassador’s eyes flared bright blue, but he released the desk when Dad glared back at him.
+“If getting this passed through deception was my goal, don’t you think I could have come up with a much better lie?”
+His eyes flared bright blue, but he released the desk when Dad glared back at him.
 “It’s tormenting to return here year after year—decade after decade—and watch millions of people needlessly suffer and die.
-You can overanalyze my motivations, Verin, but it’s as simple as looking up for five seconds and seeing what’s happening outside these walls!”
+You can overanalyze my motivations, Representative Verin, but it’s as simple as looking up for five seconds and seeing what’s happening outside these walls!”

-The Ambassador returned to his chair, and I took the opportunity to exit.
-I was careful not to let the large wooden door slam behind me—a mistake I’d made once and never heard the end of it—and walked down the hallway.
-Then I slid down the wide polished stair rails to the basement break room used by the maintenance personnel and security guards.
+I was careful not to let the large wooden door slam behind me and walked down the hallway.
+Then I slid down a set of wide polished banisters and entered a break room used by the maintenance personnel and security guards.

-When I reached the bottom, the room was empty with the exception of a lanky blond-haired kid at one of the tables.
-He glanced up at me then went back to what sounded like a game on his handheld DMR.
-What caught my attention was the device was either a prototype or a knock-off, considering the latest version wasn’t supposed to be released for another month.
+When I reached the bottom, the room was vacant with the exception of a lanky blond-haired kid at one of the tables.
+He glanced up at me and then went back to what sounded like a game on his handheld DMR.
+What caught my attention was the device was either a prototype or a knock-off, considering the latest version wasn’t due to release for another month.

 I fed two dollars into a drink machine before I turned around.
-“Are your parents here for the diplomatic meeting, too?”
+“Are your parents here for the vote, too?”